Jay-Rudel/CS408-Final-Project/README.md

 # CS408 - Web Dev - Final Project

+    This project is a personal website with a ton of photographers, that you can contact, so they can take pictures for you.
+This site has multiple pages and a database that it pulls and enters information into.

 ## Getting Started
     To get started, clone this repository, and then you can learn